- American Silver Eagles

 Australia's Perth Mint is known for its three wildlife coins.
 These are the Silver Koala, Silver Kookaburra, and Silver Kangaroo.
 The mint's Silver Lunar series of bullion silver coins is also a welcome addition to the market.
-These are some of the only series to offer 10 oz versions of their coins.
+These are some of the only series to offer 5 oz and 10 oz versions of their coins.

 90% JUNK SILVER COINS

 During the 1960s and 1970s, rising silver prices forced governments to remove silver coins from circulation.
 Today, these "junk silver" coins are often the most cost-effective way of buying silver coins.

 During World War II, the U.S. needed to ration industrial metals like nickel for the war effort.
 As a result, the composition of the five-cent coin was temporarily switched to a 35% silver alloy.
 You can find out more about silver "war nickels" and how to tell them apart.

 The smallest denomination of 90% silver coins are dimes.
 Their small size makes them an affordable option for coin collectors and silver investors alike.
 They are the preferred way to buy silver for many people.

 Up until 1964, quarters were also struck from 90% pure silver at the United States Mint.
 The quarter-dollar denomination has long been the most useful U.S. coin for everyday commerce.
 Today, silver quarters are often sold is $10 bankrolls of 40 coins each.